NuvinduSenarathne/Gem_Identification_and_Price_Prediction_System/README.md

 		3. Provide gem recommendations to industry stakeholders (IT 20 7090 20)
 		4. Predict future market trends for the gemstone industry (IT 20 2333 58)

-By automating the evaluation process, the system is expected to reduce the dependence on human expertise and personal biases, ensuring a more accurate and consistent evaluation of gemstones.<br>
+<p>By automating the evaluation process, the system is expected to reduce the dependence on human expertise and personal biases, ensuring a more accurate and consistent evaluation of gemstones.<br>
 In addition to improving the evaluation process, the system's ability to predict future market trends will provide valuable insights and decision-making support for industry stakeholders.
-This will enable industry participants to make informed decisions and plan for the future, improving their competitiveness and driving growth in the industry.<br>
+This will enable industry participants to make informed decisions and plan for the future, improving their competitiveness and driving growth in the industry.<br></p>

+<p>In conclusion, the development of a system that automates the gemstone identification and price prediction process is expected to bring significant benefits to the industry in Sri Lanka.
+By improving accuracy and efficiency, reducing the risk of human error, and providing valuable market insights, the system will play a critical role in supporting the growth and competitiveness of the gemstone industry.</p>

 ### Publications:

 [IRJIET, Volume 7, Issue 10, October 2023 pp. 406-416](https://irjiet.com/Volume-7/Issue-10-October-2023/-Gemo-An-AI-Powered-Approach-to-Color-Clarity-Cut-Prediction-and-Valuation-for-Gemstones/1885)

-In conclusion, the development of a system that automates the gemstone identification and price prediction process is expected to bring significant benefits to the industry in Sri Lanka.
-By improving accuracy and efficiency, reducing the risk of human error, and providing valuable market insights, the system will play a critical role in supporting the growth and competitiveness of the gemstone industry.